-Hope Community PCS implements the Houghton Mifflin Collections program in the Middle School ELA classroom and Prentice Hall in the Middle School Math classroom to meet the needs of diverse learners while fostering mastery of the CCSS.
-In support of the Next Generation Science Standards, our Science classroom uses Pearson Interactive Science that is also aligned with the Core Knowledge units.
-Middle School Social Studies instruction is aligned with Core Knowledge and uses Holt Education as a resource in teaching the standards and thematic units.
-We also continue to provide additional language arts support through our Humanities program which focuses on scholar responses to classical and current literary text.
+Hope Community PCS implements the Houghton Mifflin Collections program in the Middle School ELA classroom and Eureka Math in the Middle School Math classroom to meet the needs of diverse learners while fostering mastery of the CCSS.
+Middle School Social Studies instruction is aligned with Core Knowledge and uses NEWSELA and BH365 as a resource in teaching the standards and thematic units.
+In support of the Next Generation Science Standards, our Science classroom uses Amplify Science, aligned with the Core Knowledge units.
+We also continue to provide additional language arts support through our Close Reading Program, which focuses on scholarly responses to a literary text.

-Each Hope Community PCS teacher has a scope sequence that aligns the CCSS with each curricular component, to ensure a cohesive instructional program.
+Each Hope Community PCS teacher has a scope sequence that aligns the CCSS with each curricular component to ensure a cohesive instructional program.
 In addition to the core subjects emphasized at Hope Community.
-PCS, the scholars participate in Art, Music, Physical education, Technology, and Spanish.
-Hope Community PCS is transitioning into a STEAM school where each content area is closely aligned to the rigors and hands-on approach of STEAM instruction.
+PCS, the scholars, participate in Art, Music, Physical education, and Technology.
+Hope Community PCS is transitioning into an Expeditionary Learning school where each content area is closely aligned to the rigors and hands-on approach of Expeditionary Learning.
 These specialized content areas are aligned with the respective standards for the area of study and instruction.